xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 	a warning is issued but nothing else is done.
-Only one record with each value of the ID may be present in the index: adding a new record with an ID which is already present will cause the old record to be replaced (or deleted if the new record is otherwise empty).
+Only one record with each value of the ID may be present in the index: adding a new record with an ID which is already present will cause the old record to be replaced or deleted.

+        Deletion happens if the only input field present has the `unique` action applied to it.
+(Prior to 1.5.0, if there were multiple lists of actions applied to an input field this triggered replacement instead of deletion).
+If you want to suppress this deletion feature, supplying a dummy input field which doesn't match the index script will achieve this.

         You should also index the field as a boolean field using the same prefix so that the old record can be found.
 In Omega, ``Q`` is conventionally used as the prefix of a unique term.

         You can use ``unique`` at most once in each index script (this is only enforced since Omega 1.4.5, but older versions didn't handle multiple instances usefully).

 value=VALUESLOT
 	add as a Xapian document value in slot VALUESLOT.
 Values can be used